News / Why Your Ball Pythons Aren't Selling (And What ...

 The feedback loop is broken.
 Data exists, but it's not connected to decisions.

-How The Rack Closes the Loop
+How THE RACK Closes the Loop

-The Rack tracks days to sell for every animal automatically.
+THE RACK tracks days to sell for every animal automatically.
 When you mark something as sold, that data point enters your analytics.
 Over time, you build a clear picture of what moves and what doesn't.

-The Sales Analytics dashboard shows ball python breeders:
+The Sales Analytics dashboard shows breeders:

-• Average days to sell across all inventory
+- Average days to sell across all inventory

-• Days to sell broken down by genetics
+- Days to sell broken down by genetics

-• Trends over time, so you can see if the market is shifting
+- Trends over time, so you can see if the market is shifting

 This isn't about becoming a data scientist.
 It's about having the information you need to make better breeding decisions.

-When you plan next season, you can look at actual evidence instead of hunches.
+When you plan next season, you can look at evidence instead of hunches.
 You can see which pairings produced fast movers and which ones created inventory problems.
 You can adjust before you make the same mistakes again.

 The Question for This Season